 Here are some cases in which the Companies Office of Jamaica may refuse your proposed business name:

 - A name that is likely to cause confusion with another registered name

-- A name that contains obscene language or indicating illegal activities
+- A name that contains obscene language or indicates illegal activities

-- A name implying connection to Royalty or a Political Party must be justified
+- A name implying a connection to Royalty or a Political Party must be justified

 - A name containing words such as “Engineering” or “Pharmacy” must be justified and in some cases, professional certification must be provided.